hamzaMalik469/iub_transport_app/README.md

 This was my first full stack application that i developed.

-## This app is use for live tracking of university buses for students so they can live check their transport bus.
+## This app is use for live tracking of university buses for students so they can live check their transport bus location.

 # Key points:
    1. Every driver of indiviual bus can register as a Bus in the application.